 In late 2015 she released a free mixtape titled, BatSh!T, a nod to her current hometown of Austin.
 In early 2016 she released a single titled “U Ain’t Kno”, produced by ATL hitmaker Zaytoven and with accompanying visuals filmed by the Moon Guys.

-The third studio album from KB, Goldilox, is a concept album loosely based on the fairytale by the same name.
-It ventures from the same braggadocios, quirky wordplay she has come to be known for to more introspective, zoned out tracks like “Miraculous” and “Muddyin the Water”.
-The project also includes “I Seent It”, which features Tow Down of Houston’s legendary SUC.
+The third studio project from KB, Goldilox, is a concept EP loosely based on the fairytale by the same name.
+It ventures from the braggadocios, quirky wordplay she has come to be known for to more introspective, zoned out tracks like “Miraculous” and “Muddyin the Water”.
+The project also includes the twangy anti-snitch track “I Seent It”, featuring Tow Down of Houston’s legendary SUC.